lord2800/wedding-website/pages/directions.md

 Seriously, we're geeks, people.
 Okay… so for our wedding we might look a bit more spiffy than usual, but we encourage all our guests to dress in whatever they feel is comfortable.
 We're not responsible for what happens if you decide to wear a red shirt though. ;)

 (Please do keep in mind though, that we are planning an outdoor, evening ceremony.
+Consider bringing a warm layer for the evening!
 High heels and uncomfortable formal wear are not recommended.)

 ---